Jeff Gorell

-Jeffrey Frederick Gorell (born November 6, 1970), a Republican politician from California, is currently a member of the Ventura County Board of Supervisors, having been elected to the County Board, 2nd District, in 2022.
-In 2010, Gorell was elected to the State Legislature to serve as Assembly Member for the 37th Assembly District in California, representing most of Ventura County.
-After the decennial redistricting in 2011, Gorell was re-elected to represent the new 44th Assembly District and served as Vice-Chairman of the Assembly Budget Committee.
-In 2014, Gorell was a candidate for the U.S. House of Representatives in California's 26th congressional district.
-Gorell is also the former Deputy Mayor of the City of Los Angeles for Homeland Security and Public Safety.
-Gorell, a Navy Reserve officer, is notable for being the first California legislator called to active duty since World War II.
+Jeffrey Frederick Gorell (born November 6, 1970), an American politician who has served as a member of the Ventura County Board of Supervisors, 2nd District, since 2022.
+He was elected to the California State Legislature to serve as Assembly Member for the 37th Assembly District in California, representing most of Ventura County.
+After the decennial redistricting in 2011, he was re-elected to represent the new 44th Assembly District and served as Vice-Chairman of the Assembly Budget Committee.
+In 2014, he was a candidate for the U.S. House of Representatives in California's 26th congressional district.
+He served as the Deputy Mayor of the City of Los Angeles for Homeland Security and Public Safety.
+He is notable for being the first California legislator called to active duty since World War II.
 During his deployment, fourteen bills were sponsored in his name.

-Early life, education, and military service
+Early life and education

 Gorell earned his Bachelor of Arts degree in history from the University of California, Davis in 1992.
 He obtained his Juris Doctor from the University of the Pacific's McGeorge School of Law in 1998, and earned a certificate in international legal studies at University of Salzburg studying under Associate Justice of the U.S. Supreme Court Anthony Kennedy.

-A third-generation member of the U.S. Navy, Gorell serves as a Navy Captain in the United States Navy Reserve.
-In 2023, Gorell was selected to command NR United States Indo-Pacific Command Joint Intelligence Operations Center Headquarters, Pearl Harbor, HI, a joint unit of 150 reserve personnel.

-Within days of the September 11 attacks in 2001, he was recalled to active duty to support Operation Enduring Freedom.
-He spent a one-year deployment in the Persian Gulf and Afghanistan.
-He was decorated for leadership and meritorious actions in a combat zone.
-He led multiple combat cameramen teams into the mountains of Afghanistan to embed with small Special Forces teams as they captured enemy weapons caches and fought the Taliban and Al Qaeda terrorists.
 Gorell is the grandson of a Seabee who served in Guam during World War II and the son of a career naval officer and Vietnam veteran.

-Gorell was mobilized for his second tour in support of Operation Enduring Freedom in Afghanistan in March 2011.
-He was embedded with U.S. Marines as an intelligence officer at Camp Leatherneck in Helmand, Afghanistan.
-He returned home and to his work in the California State Legislature in March 2012.

-Business career
+Career

 Before his election to the California State Assembly, Gorell was a regional public affairs firm co-owner, Paladin Principle LLC, based in Ventura County.
 He advised clients and served as the company's legal counsel.
 He was also a member of the California Lutheran University faculty, teaching undergraduate and graduate-level politics and public policy as an adjunct professor.